syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/CardLayout/GettingStarted.md

 Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#cardlayout) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.

-[Click here](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details on how to install NuGet packages in a Windows Forms application.
+Refer to this [documentation](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to find more details about installing NuGet packages in a Windows Forms application.

 ## Adding the CardLayout control via designer